MayamaTakeshi/yate-experiments/README.md

 - media_functions.js: shows how to handle media events step-by-step instead of concatenating all media commands (counter-example of echo_test.js).
 - media_functions_with_callto_callbacks.js: similar to media_functions.js but pushing events from next_wait callTo callbacks.
 - outgoing_call.js: shows how to originate an outgoing call from within yate (for example, for click2call implementation).
+- receive_fax.js: receives a fax from yate.
 - register_and_invite.js: shows how to SIP REGISTER a SIP UA and make a call to it
+- send_fax.js: sends a fax to yate.
 - subscribe_notify.js: (not working). it was suppose to show how to do a SIP SUBSCRIBE and get a SIP NOTIFY from yate.

 ## Testing with baresip